 - 37.1.
-To the extent applicable in the field of research in law, the current policy ("Innovus Policy in respect of Exploitation of Intellectual Property") relating to the ownership of intellectual property created within the normal course and scope of studies at the University can be accessed here. - 37.2.
-It is the responsibility of master's and doctoral students to familiarise themselves with and to abide by the provisions in the Calendar 2023 (Part 1 General) Postgraduate Qualifications regarding the publication of master's theses found in para 5.10 and the provisions for doctoral dissertations found in para 6.12. - 37.3.
+To the extent applicable in the field of research in law, the current policy ("Intellectual Property: Protection and Commercialisation") relating to the ownership of intellectual property created within the normal course and scope of studies at the University can be accessed here. - 37.2.
+It is the responsibility of master's and doctoral students to familiarise themselves with and to abide by the provisions in the Yearbook 2024 (Part 1 General) Postgraduate Qualifications regarding the publication of master's theses found in para 5.10 and the provisions for doctoral dissertations found in para 6.12. - 37.3.
 The publication of results or part of a thesis or dissertation in a recognised law journal must take place in conjunction with the relevant supervisor(s), with the name of the University, the relevant department and Faculty being stated.